 Executive Order 12898, Environmental Justice - This EO directs Federal agencies to achieve environmental justice to the greatest extent practicable and permitted by law, and consistent with the principles set forth in the report on the National Performance Review.
 Agencies are required to identify and address, as appropriate, disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority populations and low-income populations.
-Implementation of the 2020 Shoreline Management Plan would not result in a disproportionate adverse impact on minority or low-income population groups.
+Implementation of the 2020 Shoreline Management Plan would not result in a disproportionate adverse impact on minority or low-income population groups because of the continued availability of natural and recreational resources at Whitney Lake.